 Whitney Munro did not think that as a fitness specialist and mother she had to take a class just to learn how to laugh.
 But she signed up for laughter yoga class and second-guessed herself all the way to the American School of Laughter Yoga in Chicago.
 Two days later, she returned home exhilarated, eager and certified to teach laughter therapy to the seniors she helps at Fairview senior living community in Downers Grove, Illinois.

 Dianne McNinch was invited recently to co-conduct the first Laughter Yoga Leader training on Rapa Nui, more famously known as “Easter Island”.
 Well done Dianne!
 Laughter Yoga is slowly spreading all over the globe.

 It was off to Mumbai for Jessica Simpson and her crew on the Price of Beauty VH1 TV show to find the definition of beauty in India.
-There they also experienced a new form of yoga called, “laughing yoga.”
-Verdict: “If you haven’t tried it, it’s worth giving it a try.”
+Their beauty ambassador for the episode was a former Miss India and Bollywood star.
+The first stop was Bollywood, the film industry in India, which is considered the epitome of glamour, beauty and fashion.

 Here are several more local articles & videos that covered Laughter Yoga and Laughter Clubs in the US and Canadian media this month, from Vancouver to Miami, via Los Angeles and New York.
 Laughter Yoga is not a joke.
 Have we said that before?

 In Irondequoit, NY: Laughter yoga: No sense of humor required

 In Oklahoma City, OK: Amuse yourself while bettering your body at laughter yoga